Nestor Chylak: Career

 After a year in amateur baseball, Chylak moved into the minor leagues as a Pennsylvania-Ontario-New York League umpire.
 He spent several more minor league seasons in the Canadian–American League, the New England League, and the Eastern League.
 He debuted in the major leagues in 1954.

 Chylak said that two of his greatest thrills occurred in the early to mid-1960s.
-In the 1960 World Series, he was umpiring when Bill Mazeroski of the Pittsburgh Pirates hit the home run that allowed the Pirates to defeat the New York Yankees.
-He worked Sandy Koufax's final game in the 1966 World Series in which Koufax and the Dodgers faced the Baltimore Orioles and Jim Palmer.
+The first occurred in the 1960 World Series: he was umpiring at first base when Bill Mazeroski of the Pittsburgh Pirates hit the home run that allowed the Pirates to defeat the New York Yankees.
+His second was during the 1966 World Series; he was the home plate umpire during what turned out to be Sandy Koufax's final game, before his retirement a few weeks later.

 Chylak worked the first American League Championship Series in 1969.
-On June 4, 1974, he was on the field in Cleveland for "Ten Cent Beer Night".
+On June 4, 1974, he was umpiring at third base in Cleveland for "Ten Cent Beer Night".
 The Cleveland Indians had been struggling with low attendance figures, resulting in this promotion that attracted more than 25,000 fans to the game.
 Fans became unruly and incited fights with the players, sometimes pouring beer on them.
-Chylak declared the game a forfeit after he sustained a facial wound from being hit with a chair.
+Chylak, exercising his authority as crew chief, declared the game a forfeit after he sustained a facial wound from being hit with a chair.

 He was the home plate umpire for the first major league game played by the Toronto Blue Jays in 1977 during a snowstorm at Exhibition Stadium against the Chicago White Sox.

 After retiring from the field in 1978, he became an assistant league supervisor of umpires.
 Chylak was in the umpire's dressing room at Comiskey Park on Disco Demolition Night, a July 12, 1979, doubleheader between the Detroit Tigers and Chicago White Sox.
 Between the games of the doubleheader, unruly fans rioted.
-Because of damage to the field, the umpires refused to allow the second game to be played.
+Because of damage to the field, the umpires, led by crew chief Dave Phillips, refused to allow the second game to be played.
 When American League president Lee MacPhail decided the White Sox must forfeit the second game, Chylak was the one who informed White Sox owner Bill Veeck.

-According to family, his most memorable game was umpiring the 1960 World Series when on October 13, Bill Mazeroski hit a home run off reliever Ralph Terry at Forbes Field in Pittsburgh.
+According to family, his most memorable game was umpiring the 1960 World Series when, on October 13, Bill Mazeroski hit a home run off reliever Ralph Terry at Forbes Field in Pittsburgh.
 This was the only homer to end a World Series game 7 in major league history.

 With a total of 31 career ejections, he was also credited with never throwing Baltimore manager Earl Weaver out of a game.